tmischke999/QA-Academy/Curriculum/Month_5_Advanced_Topics/Week_3_Introduction_to_Playwright/Week_3_Training_6_Writing_Basic_Playwright_Tests.md

      - **Checkbox Selection Test**:
        - Test the Checkbox functionality at [Checkbox Page](https://the-internet.herokuapp.com/checkboxes) by selecting and unselecting each checkbox and validating their states.
 Test checking and unchecking both checkboxes and validate their state.
      - **Add/Remove Elements Test**:
-       - Test the Add/Remove Elements functionality at [Dynamic Controls Page](https://the-internet.herokuapp.com/dynamic_controls) by adding multiple elements, validating their presence, and then removing them to ensure proper functionality.
-Add multiple elements and validate their presence; then remove them and validate they are removed.
+       - Test the Add/Remove Elements functionality at [Dynamic Controls Page](https://the-internet.herokuapp.com/dynamic_controls) by adding an element, validating their presence, and then removing them to ensure proper functionality.
+Add additional tests for enable/disabling elements and validate their presence.
      - **Hover Test**:
        - Test the Hover functionality at [Hover Page](https://the-internet.herokuapp.com/hovers) by hovering over each image and ensuring the additional information is displayed correctly. over images on the Hover page and ensure additional information is displayed.